-2025 Provincial Progress Report
+2025 Provincial Progress Report for

 Announcing the 2025 Provincial Progress Report Card for MPP Sylvia Jones and Doug Ford.
 It is about time we held our Ministers of Provincial Parliament, Sylvia Jones who is also the Deputy Premier and Minister of Health for Ontario as well as Premier Doug Ford accountable to their past term in a Performance Report by showing their voting records

-Votes on Agriculture and Budget
+Grade C - Agriculture and Budget

 MPP Jones voted Yes for half of the bills here and was absent from voting for the other half of bills.
+Doug Ford was present more than MPP Jones, but made sure to be present for Budget Bills

-Childcare, Climate Change and Education
+Failing Grade - Childcare, Climate Change and Education

-Energy and Gun Violence
+Failing Grade Energy and Gun Violence

-Healthcare votes
+Failing Grade - Healthcare votes

 Sylvia Jones is the Minister of Health for Ontario, during the past 6+ years little to no reform of our healthcare has happened.
 Long surgery, ER and as of July 2024 2.5 million Ontarians don't have a family doctor.